 Imagine you know exactly what you want.
-You’ll bow for no one, no one can be in your path.
+You’ll bow for no one, no one will stop you from getting there.
 Your dedication makes you walk through a straight line.
 Like a indestructible tank on the battlefield, like Godzilla in a city, like a hot knife in a cube of butter.
 When things are in your way, you will bend them.
 Great leaders have this quality.
 They have just a view ideals that they hold on to, an end-goal in sight.
-Showing linearity makes it easy to understand their cause.
-You’ll know what kind of steps they need to take to reach their goal.
-Linearity’s are quite predictable.
+Showing linearity makes it easy for perceivers to understand their cause.
+You’ll know which steps they need to take to reach their goal.
+Linearities are predictable.
 They do not change suddenly, they do not bend easily.
 In science, movies, and music we try to find linearity within the patterns to increase our understanding of the rhythm, to understand what is going on, and to know the next steps.
 Linearity gives us certainty, something to hold on to.
-In a world full of curves, like failed promises, or sudden discourses, linearity’s are great to hold on too.
-When you admit what your goal is when you are with people, they understand why you are there.
+In a world full of curves, like failed promises, or sudden discourses, linearities are great to hold on too for people who haven’t got a clear straight path of their own.
+When you directly tell your goals to the people you are with, they understand why you are there.
 If you run a company and have an end-goal in sight, your employees know what they’ll need to do to support you.
-When you drive with a linear speed across the street, people can understand your course.
 Your linear path reduces distraction, uncertainty, and makes you someone to rely on, someone to follow, someone with a course.

 A combination of the self and the environment

 In modern times, entrepreneurs are a relative good example of linear people.
 They have a linear path with their business and are often able to mold the environment towards their linear path.
 Employees follow their linear path towards a common goal, the goal initiated by the entrepreneur.
 But in modern times, there is a huge risk in being linear, mainly because the environment is huge and vastly dynamic.
 The courses of humanity change quickly through innovation and disruptive technology.
 Being able to go a linear path, without adapting to the environment seems like an impossible thing to do in the modern era.
 This one of the reasons why politicians are struggling that much today.
-They can’t have clear goals and linear paths, because every few months something new blocks their way that deserves attention, and thus requires change.
+They can’t have clear goals and linear paths, because every few months something new blocks their way that deserves attention, and thus requires a change in their path.
 And because of that, they fail with their (linear) promises and loose the faith of the public.
-Instead, politicians make ambiguous promises or complex goals to keep up their linear appearance.
-Linearity seem to have lost the game in Europe, but in the US and in China, linearity seem to be winning.
-In these examples, leaders are heavily influencing their environment to keep their linear path, and avoid internal deviation.
-Trump is firing everyone who doesn’t agree with them, and I don’t know exactly what they do in China.
-But changing your environment is an effective way to keep up linearity, but as mentioned, this is almost impossible to do.
+Instead, politicians make ambiguous promises or make complex goals to keep up their linear appearance.
+But more populist politicians take a more straight path, seemingly simplistic.
+They try to get everyone on board by stating clear directions.
+Moreover, through manipulations you can redirect the environment into directions you desire.